fcchou/HelixMC/doc/source/tutorial.rst

 These datasets are in .npz format (Numpy archive).
 The data for different bp-steps of different sequences were separated into different arrays in the file.
 For B-DNA and RNA, parameter sets with Rise >= 5.5 Å or Twist <= 5° were thrown away as outliers.
+Then, parameter sets with values beyond 4 standard deviation away from the mean for any of the 6 bp-step parameters were also removed.
 For B-DNA (except `DNA_2.8_all`, where the protein binding makes A-DNA and B-DNA unseparable), we further clustered the data using k-means algorithm to separate the A-DNA and B-DNA data.
-In the final step, parameter sets with values beyond 4 standard deviation away from the mean for any of the 6 bp-step parameters were also removed.

 For Z-DNA, we only considered two types of bp-steps: CG and GC.
 We used the following selection criteria: Twist <= -30° for GC, and -30° < Twist <= 5° for